-Join Adam Wilbert for an in-depth discussion in this video Introducing the database, part of Access 2013: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Introducing the database, part of Access 2013: Queries.

 This course focuses primarily on queries, which are one of Microsoft Access's five main object types.
 In order to get the most out of this course, you should have a basic working knowledge of the other four types, namely tables, forms, reports, and macros.
 Now, there's no need to be an expert in their application, but you should feel comfortable knowing what each object is and what they're used for.
 Throughout this course, we'll be working with a database created for a company called Kinetico, which specializes in alternative energy products.
 When jumping into a new database, it's always a great idea to take a few minutes to review the data tables and relationships, in order to familiarize yourself with the contents that you'll be working with.

 Now when you first load up an Access database, you might see this yellow security warning up here at the top of the screen.
 We can press the Enable Content button to allow any code or macros that are present in the database to run.
 But instead of doing that, what I'd like to do here at the beginning of the course, is set up a trusted location for our exercise files so that we don't have to enable content on every single exercise file moving forward.
 In order to do that, we'll first go up to the File tab up here, and then we'll come down to Options on the bottom.
 In the Options screen, I'm going to go over to Trust Center here at the bottom.
 And then way over here on the right, I'll click Trust Center Settings.